kitnato/neverquest/README.md

 #### Parry damage

 Percentage of attacking damage that is inflicted on the attacker upon a successful parry (base: 25%).
-Can be increased with the [Finesse](#finesse) attribute.
+Can be increased by mastering [Finesse](#finesse).

 #### Protection